 1) Overwatering or insufficient drainage.
 Does water freely flow away from the plant roots?

 2) Too little or too much nitrogen.
-Lavender does not need fertilizer.
+Lavender does not need fertilizer in average soil.
 Are you fertilizing nearby and the lavender is getting the run-off or is the soil itself is too rich?

 Or, on the flip side, is the soil really low in nutrients (e.g. super sandy)?

 13My lavender does not look like the picture.
 What is wrong with it?